 Scott Alarik of The Boston Globe calls Cindy “…one of folk music’s most respected songwriters… provocative, heartwise, and original …a brilliant guitarist… “.
 Mike Joyce of The Washington Post calls Grey “… a gifted multi-instrumentalist who consistently demonstrates his melodic finesse,” while The New Mexico Daily describes his playing as “positively spellbinding”.

 The duo’s repertoire includes Cindy’s sparkling original songs, distinctive settings of traditional Irish music, Scandinavian fiddle duets, old-time fiddle tunes from southern Indiana, and new music that Cindy and Grey invent together.
 There is plenty of variety and breadth of musical territory here, all deeply rooted in folk traditions, and interwoven with the renaissance and baroque counterpoint in which both Cindy and Grey, coincidentally, were immersed while growing up.
 Included are vocal duets, guitar, Irish flute, Irish alto flute, tin whistle, concertina, harmonium, and duet fiddling, and plenty of stories that put the music into a personal context.

-In 2007, Cindy and Grey released their widely-praised first duo recording, Cross the Water.
+In 2007, Cindy and Grey released their widely-praised first duo recording, Cross the Water, followed in 2015 by their second, Welcome Day.
 In 2010 they released the CD single and video, Back When We Were All Machines, a playful, humorous look at the serious subject of our modern paradox of human connection and disconnection.
-They plan to release their second full-length CD late in 2013 or early in 2014.